mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 # Naive Bayes Classifier

-A Naive Bayes classifier is a generative (not discriminative) probabilistic machine learning model that’s used for classification task.
+A Naive Bayes classifier is a probabilistic non-linear machine learning model that’s used for classification task.
 The crux of the classifier is based on the Bayes theorem.

 $$
 P(A \mid B) = \frac{P(A, B)}{P(B)} = \frac{P(B\mid A) \times P (A)}{P(B)}